sparkai-corp/slate/source/index.html.md

 `POST /v1/image`

-Uploads an image to SparkAI, returning a cryptographically signed URL
+Uploads an image to SparkAI, returning a cryptographically signed URL.

 > Body parameter